 Best Online Technology Programs in Norfolk, NE (2026)

 Norfolk, Nebraska has a population of about 25,962.
 The city’s median household income is $62,175 (Census ACS 2023, 5-year).
 About 24.0% of adults 25+ hold a bachelor’s degree or higher.
-There are 5 accredited technology programs within 100 miles of Norfolk.
+Our directory has 12 accredited schools offering technology programs near Norfolk.
 In Nebraska, the top-earning technology-related role is Computer and Information Systems Manager at a median $133,950 annually (BLS, May 2024).

 Closest Technology Schools to Norfolk

-The five accredited institutions below are the closest options indexed in our directory that offer technology programs.
+The 10 accredited institutions below are the closest among the 12 schools in our directory that offer technology programs near Norfolk.
 Distances are calculated from Norfolk city center.

 SchoolCityDistanceTuitionOnline